jwindho/rplidar_ros_opt_racing_car/README.md

 For example, if the lidar is installed at the front of the car, only a certain radius is relevant for our data processing.
 The primary goal of this project is to detect objects and thereby promote the fastest possible reaction speed of the vehicle.

+A Main branch has been created for pulling the finished code.

+The opt-main branch, on the other hand, was created for understanding, testing and optimizing the code.
+Therefore, you will also find the documentation there.